Home » I'm a registered charity » Deregistration and winding up »

 If the charity is an incorporated society, it must go back to filing returns with the Companies Office.

-Some funding may not be available as some funders have policies that mean they only support charities that are on our Register.
+Some funding may not be available as some funders have policies that mean they only support charities that are on the Charities Register.

-In all cases where a charity wishes to go back on the Charities Register after it has been deregistered, it will need to follow the application process in full.
-This means that, it will need to complete an application form, certify each of its officers and provide a copy of its rules and any other documents as required.
+In all cases where a charity wishes to go back on the Charities Register after it has been deregistered, it will need to re-apply.
+The charity will need to log into its online account and complete a re-application form.
+As part of this form it will need to provide updated information about its activities, certify each of its officers and provide a copy of its rules and any other documents, which may include financial reports, as required.

-However, section 31(4) of the Act says that Charities Services may order that:
+However, section 31(4) of the Act says that the Charities Registration Board may order that:

-Before Charities Services makes one of these orders, however, it must notify the charity that it is intending to do so and give the charity a reasonable time to make submissions on the matter.
+Before the Charities Registration Board makes one of these orders, however, it must notify the charity that it is intending to do so and give the charity a reasonable time to make submissions on the matter.